syncfusion-content/xamarin-docs/Xamarin/SfSchedule/getting-started.md

 ## Enabling Appointments Inline

-When the schedule appointments are viewed in Monthview, it will not display much information about the appointments, you can view the appointments in inline by setting `ShowAppointmentsInline` property of MonthViewSettings as True.
+When the schedule appointments are viewed in Monthview, it will not display much information about the appointments, you can view the appointments in inline by setting `ShowAppointmentsInline` property of `MonthViewSettings` as `True`.

 {% highlight c# %}